Gurriel hits 2 HRs, Astros beat Rockies, 9-8

+DENVER (AP) — Yuli Gurriel made himself at home at Coors Field and delivered another big hit for Houston.

-DENVER (AP) — Yuli Gurriel homered twice and drove in four runs to lead the Houston Astros over the Colorado Rockies 9-8 on Tuesday night.
+Gurriel homered twice, including a go-ahead blast in the seventh inning, and also drove in four runs to lead Astros over the Colorado Rockies 9-8 on Tuesday night.

+It was the third time in four games Gurriel had delivered the game-winning hit and the second time he has done it with the long ball.
+He hit his first career walk-off home run on Friday.
+Tuesday’s heroics came two innings earlier.

+“He’s getting pretty good pitches to hit and he’s not missing them,” Houston manager A.J.
+Hinch said.

 Jose Altuve had four hits and Gurriel and George Springer finished with three hits each to help the Astros win their fourth straight.

+Altuve had his first four-hit game since May 27 of last season.

+“It looked like he had a little bit of a magic wand,” Rockies manager Bud Black said.

 Colorado led 8-5 entering the seventh, but Houston rallied to go ahead.
-Gurriel’s two-run homer off of reliever Jake McGee (0-1) capped a four-run inning that was started by three straight doubles.
+Gurriel’s two-run homer off of reliever Jake McGee (0-1) capped a four-run inning that was started by three straight doubles off of reliever Bryan Shaw.

+“They were good pitches, good pitches away on the black.
+One was about thigh high, one was about knee high and obviously the one to Altuve was a slider that was off the plate and almost in the dirt,” Shaw said.
+“They were three good pitches and they put good swings on them.”

 Gurriel also homered in the second inning and doubled home a run in the third.
+He didn’t hesitate when asked if he liked hitter-friendly Coors Field in his second visit to the park.
+He had one hit in eight at-bats in two games last season.

+“Mucho.
+Good stadium to hit in and the ball goes far,” he said through an interpreter.

 Will Harris (3-1) worked out of a bases-loaded jam in the sixth to get the win and Roberto Osuna pitched the ninth for his 18th save.